misslecter/welcome/en.md

 ## How to use the coffee machine

 1. Fill the water tank located on the right side of the machine.
-2. Insert a Nespresso capsule into the top slot.
+2. Insert a capsule into the top slot.
 3. Press the button on the back part of the machine for preferred coffee size.
 4. Start the pouring process by closing the capsule slot.
 5. Once the coffee is brewed, the used capsule will be ejected into the internal container.